-The measure specifications attached with this submission form include the following components: (1) a text description of the measure; (2) the Data Requirements Table, which outlines the data elements that are required for the measure, including the identification of the clinical vocabularies applicable to a given data element, the NQF Quality Data Model category and state, as well as the timing parameters for each data element; (3) a visual flow diagram that uses Boolean logic to identify the initial patient population, exclusions, denominator, numerator, and exceptions included in the measure; (4) measure calculation; and (5) value sets for each of the data elements.
+The measure specifications attached with this submission include:

+- A text description of the measure. - The Data Requirements Table, which outlines the data elements that are required for the measure, including the identification of the clinical vocabularies applicable to a given data element, the NQF Quality Data Model category and State, as well as the timing parameters for each data element.

+- A visual flow diagram that uses Boolean logic to identify the initial patient population, exclusions, denominator, numerator, and exceptions included in the measure.

+- Measure calculation.

+- Value sets for each of the data elements.